velodrome-finance/automation/README.md

 ## Installation

-This repository is a hybrid hardhat and foundry repository.
+This repository is a hybrid Hardhat and Foundry repository.

-Install hardhat dependencies with `yarn install`.
+Install Hardhat dependencies, with `yarn install`.
-Install foundry dependencies with `forge install`.
+Install Foundry dependencies, with `forge install`.

 ## Testing